MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 ### -HostedVoiceMail
 When set to True, enables a user's voice mail calls to be routed to a hosted version of Microsoft Exchange Server.
 In addition, setting this option to True enables Skype for Business users to directly place a call to another user's voice mail.

+> [!NOTE]
+> Using this parameter for Microsoft Teams users will be deprecated and it is not required anymore to set it for Microsoft Teams users.

 ```yaml